Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: Introduction

-In this paper we consider configurations with fractional topological charge $\sim 1/N$ in both the $\mathbb{CP}^{N-1}$ model in $1+1$ dimensions \cite{Gross:1977wu,Witten:1978bc,DAdda:1978vbw,DiVecchia:1979pzw,Berg:1979uq,Fateev:1979dc,Rothe:1980rp,Zhitnitsky:1988zd,Ahmad:2005dr,Lian:2006ky,Bruckmann:2007zh,Brendel:2009mp,Unsal:2020yeh}, and for $SU(N)$ gauge theories without dynamical quarks in $3+1$ dimensions.
-The former is useful as a toy model to illustrate our basic point.
+The $\mathbb{CP}^{N-1}$ model is useful.
 Instantons with integral topological charge are solutions of the classical equations of motion \cite{Atiyah:1978ri}.
 For both models, the classical action is invariant under a scale symmetry, which implies that instantons have a scale size, $\rho$, which ranges from zero to infinity.
-In contrast, our configurations are stationary points of a quantum, effective action.
-Thus their scale size is manifestly {\it non}-perturbative, on the order of the confinement scale.
-In essence, we suggest that as a femto-slab increases in width, that the size of the objects with fractional topological charge is fixed at the confinement scale.
-In the $\mathbb{CP}^{N-1}$ model this is apparent, and we argue that the same holds for pure $SU(N)$ gauge theories.
-We give both a general mathematical analysis, and outline how to construct $\mathbb{Z}_N$ dyons with fractional topological charge.

-We discuss how to measure such objects using numerical simulations on the lattice, following Edwards, Heller, and Narayanan \cite{Edwards:1998dj,karthik:2022}.
-We stress that with periodic boundary conditions, the total topological charge is necessarily integral.
-To measure a system whose total topological charge is fractional, $\mathbb{Z}_N$ twisted boundary conditions must be used.
-Nevertheless, we suggest that as on a femto-slab \cite{Polyakov:1976fu,Dunne:2000vp,Kogan:2002au,Kovchegov:2002vi,Unsal:2006pj,Unsal:2007vu,Unsal:2007jx,Unsal:2008ch,Shifman:2008ja,Simic:2010sv,Anber:2011gn,Poppitz:2012sw,Anber:2013doa,Aitken:2017ayq,Unsal:2020yeh,sym14010180,Tanizaki:2022ngt}, that the vacuum is a condensate of $\mathbb{Z}_N$ dyons and anti-dyons, each with fractional topological charge.
-This should be measureable, assuming that there is some separation between the dyons and anti-dyons.
+In Sec. \ref{sec:cpn}, we construct solutions which stationary points of a quantum effective action, whose size is manifestly non-perturbative, on the order of the confinement scale.
+They only exist as multi-valued solutions.

+In Sec. \ref{sec:math} we give a general mathematical analysis, extending that of Refs. \cite{tHooft:1980kjq,tHooft:1981nnx,vanBaal:1982ag,Sedlacek:1982cd,Nash:1982kp,Killingback:1984en}.
+The crucial element is that the configuration space of a pure $SU(N)$ gauge theory has a global $Z(N)$ symmetry, which is absent when dynamical quarks are present.
+We demonstrate generally how objects with integral topological charge are composed of those with fractional $Z(N)$ magnetic charge.
+As in the $\mathbb{CP}^{N-1}$ model, the relevant solutions are necessarily multivalued; similarly, we also suggest that in gauge theories that their size is fixed, on the order of the confinement scale.

+In the deconfined phase we outline the construction of a solution with topological charge $1/N$ in the deconfined phase in Sec. \ref{sec:simple}.
+It is distinct from KvBLL instantons, which have non-trivial holonomy at spatial infinity, and integral magnetic charge.
+Instead, our solution, a type of $Z(N)$ dyon, has trivial holonomy at spatial infinity, but being multivalued, has fractional $Z(N)$ magnetic charge.